Financial risk management: Investment banking

 and may apply increasingly sophisticated mathematics to the analysis.

 More generally, these tests provide estimates for scenarios beyond the VaR thresholds, thus “preparing for anything that might happen, rather than worrying about precise likelihoods".

 A reverse stress test, in fact, starts from the point at which "the institution can be considered as failing or likely to fail... and then explores scenarios and circumstances that might cause this to occur".

+Economic Capital (EC) goes further, reflecting the total risk capital that the bank requires to cover "all" its risks as a going concern assessed on a realistic basis, including survival in a worst-case scenario.
+It is calibrated to a specific confidence level (e.g., 99.9%) over a one-year horizon, a further distinction re regulatory capital.

+The modelling - at least once annually - must be such that any material risks are adequately and conservatively quantified: banks typically deploy detailed (long run) simulations and coupled stress testing, aggregating credit, market, operational, and business risk, while accounting for diversification.

+The balance-sheet composition is naturally revisited as part of the assessment.
+Although essentially an internal measure, EC will be (re)viewed by the Regulator under Pillar II and, as above, is governed by ICAAP, the framework for the bank's "internal capital adequacy assessment process".

-A key practice, incorporating and assimilating the above, is to assess the Risk-adjusted return on capital, RAROC, of each area (or product).
+A key practice, incorporating and assimilating much of the above, is to assess the Risk-adjusted return on capital, RAROC, of each area (or product).
 Here, "economic profit" is divided by allocated-capital; and this result is then compared to the target-return for the area — usually, at least the equity holders' expected returns on the bank stock — and identified under-performance can then be addressed.
 (See similar below re.
 DuPont analysis.)

 The numerator, risk-adjusted return, is realized trading-return less a term and risk appropriate funding cost as charged by Treasury to the business-unit under the bank's funds transfer pricing (FTP) framework;

 direct costs are (sometimes) also subtracted.

 The denominator is the area's allocated capital, as above, increasing as a function of position risk; several allocation techniques exist.